 Congress set up a ten-year pilot project to change the way patent cases are heard in the federal courts.
 In the new system, fourteen district courts act as specialized patent courts and decide more than their share of patent cases.
-Now that the five-year mark passed, my paper under review and to be presented at the Conference of Empirical Legal Studies this October, examines what impact the pilot project had in influencing patent law doctrine and court decision making generally.
+Now that the five-year mark passed, my paper examines what impact the pilot project had in influencing patent law doctrine and court decision-making generally.
 I find that pilot judges do not differ from non pilot judges in reviewing cases nor are there differences between the two groups on how they are reviewed on appeal.
-I also find that judges who previously served as designated judges on the appeals judge are less likely to be reversed, suggesting that personal connections matter.
-In line with my background in bureaucratic reform, I argue that instead of focusing on specialized trial courts, reformers of patent law should instead focus on making multi-institutional reforms to the way patent law is litigated, starting first with reforming the PTO by giving it rulemaking authority to make substantive rulings on patent law issue.
+I also find that judges who previously served as designated judges on the appeals court are less likely to be reversed, suggesting that personal connections matter.
+In line with my background in bureaucratic reform, I argue that instead of focusing on specialized trial courts, reformers of patent law should instead focus on making multi-institutional reforms to the way patent law is litigated, starting first with reforming the PTO by giving it rulemaking authority to make substantive rulings on patent law issues.

 “Statutory Interpretation from the Agency Perspective” (under review)

-“Predicting Deference in Appellate Court Cases” (paper to be posted shortly)
+“Predicting Deference in Appellate Court Cases” (paper to be uploaded shortly)

 I use the case of the NLRB to set forth theoretical explanations of when the appellate courts will defer to an agency.
 Using a database of over 1,300 appellate court cases, I then evaluate my hypotheses statistically to assess the extent to which political, economic and legal characteristics of decisions impact the court’s decision whether or not to defer to the agency or whether to issue a counter-ideological ruling.
 I find that partisanship impacts outcomes but that there are other legal and sociological factors that also impact decision-making.
-In particular, I find that female judges are more likely to issue counter-ideological rulings even when controlling for other ideological, economic and sociological variables and that in some circuits, having a female colleague may actually decrease the propensity to vote in a counter-ideological fashion.
-I also find that female judges in particular are more likely to vote counter-ideologically in statutory interpretation cases.
+In particular, I find that female judges are more likely to issue counter-ideological rulings even when controlling for other legal, economic and sociological variables and that in some circuits, having a female colleague may actually decrease the propensity to vote in a counter-ideological fashion.
 The results contribute to important debates in bureaucratic politics about the amount of deference that the appellate courts should give to agency decisions.

 “Political Decision Making at the National Labor Relations Board: An Empirical Examination of the Board’s Decisions through the Clinton and Bush Years,” Berkeley Journal of Employment and Labor Law 37:2 (Spring 2016)